chrisnoonan98675/site/xl-deploy/how-to/configure-the-xl-deploy-security-file.markdown

 * `GROUP_SEARCH_FILTER`: The LDAP filter to determine the group memberships for the user, `{0}` will be replaced with the DN of the user (example: `"(memberUid={0})"`)
 * `GROUP_SEARCH_BASE`: The LDAP filter that is the base for searching for groups (example: `"ou=groups,dc=example,dc=com"`)

-## Assigning a default role to all authenticated users
+## Assign a default role to all authenticated users

 When your LDAP is not setup to contain a group that all XL Deploy users are assigned to, or you want to use such a group in the default `JcrAuthenticationProvider`, it is possible to configure this in your `deployit-security.xml` file.
 The following snippet will setup an 'everyone' group (The name is arbitrary, choose a different one if you wish) that is assigned to each user who is authenticated.
 You could then link this group up to an XL Deploy role, and assign 'login' privileges to it for instance.